mayaanne/foundations/sprint-4/core-neuro-growth-mindset.md

     - Link to a resource that you found particularly useful or engaging.

 3. __Blend with your learning plan and strategies__
-    - Reflect and discuss how these understandings may shape or influece your learning plan and strategy.
+    - Reflect and discuss how these understandings may shape or influence your learning plan and strategy.

 ## Optional Resources
 - [Habits & Growth Mindset](http://blog.bufferapp.com/the-habits-of-successful-people-they-have-a-growth-mindset)